 Hi All… Welcome to The Craine’s Nest!

-Easter’s around the corner and we’ll be hosting a brunch at our new place.
+Summer’s in full swing here, in Temecula and we’ll be hosting a brunch at our place this weekend.
 I’d like to do something different than the usual Mimosa.
 We’re in a new house, surrounded by life, vegetation, and beauty and I want something more interesting (and more fresh) than store-bought O.J. and sparkling wine.
 Also, sometimes I like to pretend I’m a chef or drink innovator of some kind and bust out the gourmet ingredients… about 10% of the time this actually works out.
 The other 90% it’s everyone saying “oh yeah, this is good… mmm… interesting flavors” things like that, and a week later the leftovers are still sitting in the fridge, or drinks are left to melt, half full on the table, sad, spurned… but it’s ok, because I still enjoy trying!
 Luckily, this one turned out.
 At least in my mind it did.
 You can try it for yourself and let me know!

 We recently discovered a huge rosemary bush that spans about half a city block just behind our back fence line, so I decided that whatever drink I make, that should definitely be incorporated.
 We’ve come to realize that rosemary grows wild all over this town… it’s a beautiful thing!